 - When serving, garnish with crushed pistachios.

-- I use dixie cups as they are easy to unmold and give the ice cream a “kulfi-like shape.”
+- I use small dixie cups as they are easy to unmold and give the ice cream a “kulfi-like shape.”
 You can also use these traditional kulfi molds or the ice cream mold of your choice.

 - *If you use sweetened cashew milk then you may want to use less maple syrup/honey.